2016 Chicago Real Estate Market Report and 2017 Outlook

 Planning is the key to success in any market, but even more importantly in markets that have less inventory and stronger buyer demand.
 What this means is that buyers looking to purchase in 2017 should begin assessing their current situation ASAP.
 Conversations with your real estate advisor early in the process can be beneficial in making sure that you are positioning yourself to have success in a competitive market.
 As we always tell our clients, we would prefer to have an excess of time in our real estate endeavors versus not enough.

-That being said, rising interest rates and economic changes could help to slightly soften some of the appreciation in certain areas and certain property types, property owners, and management industry.
+That being said, rising interest rates and economic changes could help to slightly soften some of the appreciation in certain areas and certain property types, property owners, and the management industry.
 It is our belief that when comparing the past few years of strong seller’s markets, 2017 should show more balance between the buyers and sellers, which will be music to many buyers’ ears.
 For more information, visit FloridaPropertyManagement (FPM).

 In Conclusion

-Buying or selling a home is much more than a financial decision – it’s an emotional and personal one regarding your future, where you will raise your family (2 and 4 legged) and what life-changes you may be facing.
+Buying or selling a home is much more than a financial decision – it’s an emotional and personal one regarding your future, where you will raise your family (2 and 4-legged) and what life changes you may be facing.
 We at Chicago Home Partner understand ALL the factors that come into play when making this decision and are here to advise regardless of the outcome.
-In addition, local locksmith near me aim to provide the best and most efficient service possible without it costing you a fortune
+In addition, local locksmith near me aim to provide the best and most efficient service possible without it costing you a fortune.

-PLEASE, feel free to reach out to us with any questions this report may have inspired or for more granular information on what YOUR neighborhood is currently experiencing.
+Please, feel free to reach out to us with any questions this report may have inspired or for more granular information on what your neighborhood is currently experiencing.

-Amanda McMillan, Tiffany Vondran and Jared Nell
+Amanda McMillan, Tiffany Vondran, and Jared Nell.